brucehoff/dockerauth/README.md

 ```
 docker run -d --name dockerauth -v /path/to/shared/keys:/keys -p 8443:8443 brucehoff/dockerauth
 ```
+Running interactively lets you see the server logs as they are generated, which is helpful for seeing how notification events work.

 There are two services, one for authorization requests and one for event notifications.
 To exercise the authorization request: